ShyamW/Political_Tweet_Analysis/README.md

 # Documentation

-This Python project fetches and streams political tweets and analyzes each poloitician's tweets through graphs and wordmaps.
+This Python project fetches and streams political tweets and analyzes each politician's tweets through graphs and wordmaps.

 ###### Analyzed rhetoric elements include:
  * diction (word choice and frequency)